 Our existence in this world has bestowed an absolute for every living human being to live an experience of physical, emotional, and spiritual balance to be a father or mother.
 This similarity may be characterized and defined differently by our society and cultures.
-Practices of being father or mother has occurred through the osmosis of learning from a mother or father as each of us has inherited.
+Practices of being a father or mother have occurred through the osmosis of learning from a mother or father as each of us has inherited.
 The embodiment of being a father or mother goes back to the beginning of time.
 The experience of having a father or mother often differs for each one of us.
 Our retrospection of the definition of a father or mother has contradictions.
-Definitions of a mother or father has been learned by you from your cultured experiences throughout your life.
-While there are many aspects about life regarding life skills to be learned, the actual pedagogy available to society in public education, spiritual education or higher education is limited with formality or aspects of parenthood’s best practices of love, hope, self-respect, friendships, encouragement, accountability, spiritual sensitivity, health, and parent responsibilities.
+Definitions of a mother or father have been learned by you from your cultured experiences throughout your life.
+While there are many aspects of life regarding life skills to be learned, the actual pedagogy available to society in public education, spiritual education, or higher education is limited to formality or aspects of parenthood’s best practices of love, hope, self-respect, friendships, encouragement, accountability, spiritual sensitivity, health, and parent responsibilities.
 The dependence on understanding the role of a father or mother filters through the practical experience of males and females from birth to adulthood.
 Conceptually we become a visible entity of replication of our father or mother.
 This accounts for both present and absentee parents.
-From this osmosis of learning from birth to adulthood creates a cyclical rebirth of the adoption of parental mores.
+This osmosis of learning from birth to adulthood creates a cyclical rebirth of the adoption of parental mores.
 Recognizing these accepted interpretations will provide a starting point for elaborating on how this circumstance affects our societal outcomes.

 The origins of fatherhood and motherhood were earliest recognized in Christianity in the Holy Bible.
 Indisputably both of these roles in life play a significant contribution with carrying on the next generation of what they have comprehended to be a father or mother.